At DM Hay, we believe the old wisdom still holds true: “Waste not, want not.”

 Work with DM Hay to reduce church waste and support more sustainable worship.

-The Story Behind the Service
+History Behind the Service

 DM Hay's Candle Recycling Service was born out of a deep-rooted concern for waste — especially waste of fossil fuel-based materials — and a desire to support churches in lowering their environmental impact.